Interferon gamma: Receptor binding

-Cellular responses to IFN-γ are activated through its interaction with a heterodimeric receptor consisting of Interferon gamma receptor 1 (IFNGR1) and Interferon gamma receptor 2 (IFNGR2).
+Cellular responses to IFNG are activated through its interaction with a heterodimeric receptor consisting of Interferon gamma receptor 1 (IFNGR1) and Interferon gamma receptor 2 (IFNGR2).
 IFN-γ binding to the receptor activates the JAK-STAT pathway.
 Activation of the JAK-STAT pathway induces upregulation of interferon-stimulated genes (ISGs), including MHC II.
-IFN-γ also binds to the glycosaminoglycan heparan sulfate (HS) at the cell surface.
-However, in contrast to many other heparan sulfate binding proteins, where binding promotes biological activity, the binding of IFN-γ to HS inhibits its biological activity.
+IFNG also binds to the glycosaminoglycan heparan sulfate (HS) at the cell surface.
+However, in contrast to many other heparan sulfate binding proteins, where binding promotes biological activity, the binding of IFNG to HS inhibits its biological activity.

-The structural models shown in figures 1-3 for IFN-γ are all shortened at their C-termini by 17 amino acids.
-Full length IFN-γ is 143 amino acids long, the models are 126 amino acids long.
+The structural models shown in figures 1-3 for IFNG are all shortened at their C-termini by 17 amino acids.
+Full length IFNG is 143 amino acids long, the models are 126 amino acids long.
 Affinity for heparan sulfate resides solely within the deleted sequence of 17 amino acids.
 Within this sequence of 17 amino acids lie two clusters of basic amino acids termed D1 and D2, respectively.
 Heparan sulfate interacts with both of these clusters.
-In the absence of heparan sulfate the presence of the D1 sequence increases the rate at which IFN-γ-receptor complexes form.
+In the absence of heparan sulfate the presence of the D1 sequence increases the rate at which IFNG-receptor complexes form.
 Interactions between the D1 cluster of amino acids and the receptor may be the first step in complex formation.
 By binding to D1 HS may compete with the receptor and prevent active receptor complexes from forming.

-The biological significance of heparan sulfates interaction with IFN-γ is unclear; however, binding of the D1 cluster to HS may protect it from proteolytic cleavage.
+The biological significance of heparan sulfates interaction with IFNG is unclear; however, binding of the D1 cluster to HS may protect it from proteolytic cleavage.

 Signaling

-IFN-γ binds to the type II cell-surface receptor, also known as the IFN-gamma receptor (IFNGR) which is part of the class II cytokine receptor family.
+IFNG binds to the type II cell-surface receptor, also known as the IFN gamma receptor (IFNGR) which is part of the class II cytokine receptor family.
 The IFNGR is composed of two subunits: the IFNGR1 and IFNGR2.
 IFNGR1 is associated with JAK1 and IFNGR2 is associated with JAK2.
-Upon IFN-γ binding the receptor, IFNGR1 and IFNGR2 undergo conformational changes that result in the autophosphorylation and activation of JAK1 and JAK2.
+Upon IFNG binding the receptor, IFNGR1 and IFNGR2 undergo conformational changes that result in the autophosphorylation and activation of JAK1 and JAK2.
 This leads to a signaling cascade and eventual transcription of target genes.
 The expression of 236 different genes has been linked to type II IFN-mediated signaling.
 The proteins expressed by type II IFN-mediated signaling are primarily involved in promoting inflammatory immune responses and regulating other cell-mediated immune responses, such as apoptosis, intracellular IgG trafficking, cytokine signaling and production, hematopoiesis, and cell proliferation and differentiation.